simonuwe/oracle-apex-json-region/test/README.md

 There is an issue with the tests using the rich-text-editor.
 The used CKeditor-library and Selenium "aren't friends" Access to RichtTextEditor only via apex.item('xxxx').setValue('xxxx');
 This works with Selenium-IDE on Firefox only!!!!!

-(Selenium-IDE on Chrome doesn't have access to global variables).
+## Support of ui-vison
+The File ui-vision-zip contains all selenium-tests converted to ui-vision.
+Fir **ui-vision pro** you can unpack the file in a directoryx and directly access these files, for **in-browser only** import the **zip-file**.